 The strongest U.S. labor market in 50 years has employers from nearly every industry struggling to find and, more importantly, retain hourly workers.
 With employee turnover rates and expenses rising as the new decade begins, this challenge is a pressing and costly one for companies with hourly workers.
-Yet, despite years of effort to drive positive work experiences for employees, organizations are still struggling to solve this enduring human capital problem.
+Yet, despite years of effort to drive positive work experiences for employees, organizations are still struggling to solve the enduring human capital problem of hourly worker retention.

 In an effort to help employers navigate the challenge of improving employee retention, we partnered with Lux Insights to conduct research to explore the factors that drive hourly worker satisfaction.
 The survey-based study also examined the impact work schedules have on hourly worker job satisfaction.

 With this research, we dove deep into the mindset of hourly workers to try to uncover previously unrealized aspects of worker motivation.
 What we discovered may surprise you.
 For example, we learned hourly workers value having control of their time more than they value their pay rate.

 We believe this insight may provide the impetus to develop game-changing employee retention strategies for hourly workers in the U.S. With Shiftboard’s new research in hand, organizations are better equipped to dramatically improve hourly employee satisfaction and retention for years to come.

 In this article, we share the answers to key questions we asked in our quest to understand hourly worker preferences and how work schedules impact hourly employee satisfaction.

 Who Are Hourly Workers?

 There are nearly 82 million hourly workers in the United States, representing nearly 60 percent of the total workforce.
 As we began analyzing the data from this survey, we first took a look at the demographic profile of our sample to uncover any distinctions within this vast group of hourly workers.